Gustavo-Teleguario/MYStack-It/README.md

     * Make sure the Unity Remote 5 app is running on your phone.

 5.  **Start the Game:**
-    * Open the main scene of the game (usually located under `Assets/Scenes/GameScene.unity` or `Assets/Scenes/MainMenu.unity`).
+    * Open the main scene of the game (usually located under `Assets/Scenes/StackIt.unity`).
     * Click the **Play button** in the Unity Editor.
 The game should now be displayed synchronously on your Android device, and you can control it via your phone's touchscreen.